+quartile 2

+62.4% quartile 3

+lowest quartile

 Our 'quartiles' are four different pay bands, each containing equal amounts of people - quarters, if you like.
+At innocent in the UK, we're made up of 60% of people who are female or female identifying and 40% male or male identifying.
+At our highest quartile we have an equal gender split of men and women, and at all other quartiles our representation is skewed towards female or female identifying.

-At innocent, we're 40% female or female identifying and 60% male or male identifying.
-We have an equal gender distribution in the highest quartile relative to how many men we have in the company, but there are more men in the highest quartile.
-That increased in 2021 too, meaning we need to get even more women into senior roles to close the gap.
-To get us there, we're improving how we hire and promote people with things like structured interviews and unconscious bias training for every manager.
+This contributes to our gender pay gap.
+To close it we are focused on getting more women into senior roles.
+To get us there, we're improving how we hire and promote people with things like, structured interviews and unconscious bias training for every manager.